peterrautek/rustman/index.md

 ---

 The Rustman Challenge is a _triathlon_ - the distance of an _Ironman_.
-The catch is: You spread it out over several days (up to one month).

-It doesn't take much - neither special equipment nor much preparation.
+But, you spread it out over several days, up to one month.
+It doesn't take much - neither special equipment nor preparation.
 You can do it alone or complete it as a team!

 ## Order of Disciplines
-You or your team has to do the three disciplines in sequence.
+You or your team has to finish the three disciplines (_3.86km swimming_, _180.25km biking_, _42.2km running_) without ever skipping a day.
-Each day you or your team has to finish a fraction of the distance of one discipline.
+However, each day you finish just a fraction of the full distances.
-The order of the disciplines can be freely chosen, but each discipline has to be completed before the next one starts.
+The order of the disciplines can be freely chosen.
+You can either complete one discipline before staring the next one (_Rustman classic_), or mix the disciplines freely (_Rustman freestyle_).

 ## Rustman Level
 The Rustman Challenge is designed to scale with your ability.
-For a Rustman Level 1 you complete a tenth of one discipline of an Ironman per day, 10 consecutive days per discipline (total of 30 days).
+For a Rustman Level 1 you complete a tenth of one discipline of an Ironman per day, 10 days per discipline (total of 30 days).
-For a Rustman Level 2 you complete a ninth of one discipline of an Ironman per day, 9 consecutive days per discipline (total of 27 days).
+For a Rustman Level 2 you complete a ninth of one discipline of an Ironman per day, 9 days per discipline (total of 27 days).
 For a Rustman Level 3 you complete an eighth, for 8 days per discipline; and so forth (total of 24 days).
 Level 10 is the highest level and it consists of completing the full distance of one discipline per day (for a total of 3 days).